hanifjilani/Interview_with_AI/README.md

 <h4>1.
 Django and Flask:</h4>
 <p>Can you walk us through a project where you used Django or Flask?
 How did you decide which framework to use, and what challenges did you face during the development process?</p>
-<h4>React and Node.js:</h4>
+<h4>2.
+React and Node.js:</h4>
 <p>Describe a project where you integrated React with a Node.js backend.
 How did you manage state and data flow between the front end and back end?</p>
 <h4>3.
 SQL and MapReduce:</h4>
 <p>You've mentioned engineering a segmented inverted index using a MapReduce pipeline.
 Can you explain what this project entailed and how you utilized SQL and MapReduce to optimize search efficiency?</p>

-💬 Behavioral Questions:
+<h3>💬 Behavioral Questions:</h3>

-1. Entrepreneurship:
+<h4>1.
+Entrepreneurship:</h4>
-During your time at the Danish Institute for Study Abroad, you founded a simulated ride-share grocery startup.
-Can you describe a challenge you encountered in this project and how you overcame it?
+<p>During your time at the Danish Institute for Study Abroad, you founded a simulated ride-share grocery startup.
+Can you describe a challenge you encountered in this project and how you overcame it?</p>
-2. Teamwork and Collaboration:
+<h4>2.
+Teamwork and Collaboration:</h4>
-As a Backend Developer Intern at CLUES, how did you ensure effective collaboration with your team, especially when working on complex projects?
+<p>As a Backend Developer Intern at CLUES, how did you ensure effective collaboration with your team, especially when working on complex projects?</p>
-3. Adaptability:
+<h4>3.
+Adaptability:</h4>
-You've had experience working in different countries and environments, such as the Danish Institute for Study Abroad and Hafa Math Academy in India.
-How did you adapt to these varying work cultures, and what did you learn from these experiences?
+<p>You've had experience working in different countries and environments, such as the Danish Institute for Study Abroad and Hafa Math Academy in India.
+How did you adapt to these varying work cultures, and what did you learn from these experiences?</p>

 <h2>📄 License</h2>
 MIT License © Hanif Jilani